waltercostamb/breast_cancer_diagnostics/Report.md

 # Report

+This report contains all steps and specifics of the project, along with important links and parameters.

 ## Step 1:

 I followed the instructions from Stack Overflow to import the original .csv into an SQL table: